tuxxon/wedeploy.com/node/electric/src/pages/docs/auth/sign-in-with-google/index.md

 <aside>

-If you are unfamiliar with our API, please visit the [API Clients](/docs/intro/api-clients/) page first to learn how to install and configure it.
+If you are unfamiliar with our API, please visit the [WeDeploy SDK's](/docs/configure/wedeploy-sdks/) page first to learn how to install and configure it.

 </aside>